xuejinli/kc-seatunel/docs/en/transform-v2/sql-functions.md

 explode array column to rows.
-OUTER EXPLODE will return NULL, while array is NULL or empty
+OUTER EXPLODE will return NULL, while array is NULL or empty EXPLODE(SPILT(FIELD_NAME,separator))Used to split string type.
+The first parameter of SPILT function  is the field name, the second parameter is the separator

 ```
 SELECT * FROM fake